NOTE: Wireless connections for SSH connections must use the UARK Wi-Fi network. The UARK Guest Wi-Fi will not work!

 NOTE: Acxiom lab machines are already have the software, but you do need to follow setup steps.

-For basic command line access, only a secure shell client is needed.
-The two choices supported on our campus are: PuTTY and SSH.COM’s sshwinsecureshell client).
-To use graphical programs using X forwarding, you must also install an X server program.
+For command line access, only a secure shell client is needed.
+The preferred choice supported on our campus is PuTTY).
+In addition to the shell client, users can configure settings to provide graphical programs using X forwarding.
+For this you must also install an X server program.

 - PuTTY download here